- Hike through virgin rainforest in Corcovado National Park

 Welcome to the land of pura vida!
 Upon arrival at Juan Santamaria Airport in San José, you'll hop a connecting flight to Bahía Drake (Drake Bay), a village on the Osa Peninsula.
 This peninsula is located on the southern Pacific coast of the country, and while not inaccessible per se, it is one of the least developed regions in Costa Rica.
 It's also the gateway to Corcovado National Park, which is located directly south of Drake.
 This famous protected area is known for its virgin rainforests and wind-swept beaches.

 Upon arrival to Bahía Drake, you'll check into your hotel.
 You'll now have the entire day to relax and enjoy the beaches until your heart's content.
 At night, tuck into dinner at your lodgings.
 Drake's remoteness and limited restaurant options mean most accommodations offer all-inclusive meals.
+Check out our Ultimate Guide to the Osa Peninsula.

 Day 2: Corcovado National Park Hike - La Sirena